bb88-bb8/Soft-Focus-Effect-Post-Production/readme.md

 ## Introduction
 This is a Python implementation of Algorithm 4 in my proposed paper, ``Novel Computational Photography for Soft-Focus Effect in Automatic Post Production``, with the pre-generated kernel estimate matrix.
 Additionally, the low-resolution preview feature is included.
-The program is with a GUI and multi-thread programming for easy execution.
+The program has a GUI and multi-thread programming for easy execution.

 The code is tested under `Python 3.7.17` and ``Ubuntu 20.04`` and only currently supports three-channel images.
 Authentic B&W (only one channel) and four-channel images are not supported.

 ## Install
-To use the program please install the required package firt.
+To use the program, please install the required package first.

 ### To install PIL
 ``sudo apt-get install python-imaging-tk``